A scientific model is a simplification of reality used to predict the behaviour of a real-life

 EGFP concentration is the most important measure due to the fact that it is the output of our optical biosensor.
 As expected, at the beginning EGFP concentration grows exponentially due to mass action kinetics: the rate of the reaction is proportional to concentrations of reactants.
 The production of EGFP slows down after 4 hours.

 The goal of our final product was not only to detect macrolide antibiotics but also quantify them.
-However, the above figures give us little to no information on how would our sensor behave in different macrolide concentrations.
+However, the above figures give us little to no information on how our sensor would behave in different macrolide concentrations.
 Therefore, we run a scan with 10 different initial concentrations of macrolides in wastewater starting from 1E-10 M to 1E-5 M by evenly spaced intervals.
 The result of this scan can be seen in figure 6.
 As expected, a higher concentration of macrolides in wastewater produces higher output of EGFP.
 However, the difference between selected concentrations is very little, especially in the working time-frame of the final biosensor: first 2 hours.
 This might become a problem if leakiness and noise of the output is high enough to hide the low differences in the EGFP output.

 Later on in the project, we had a suspicion that we could improve our biosensor output by choosing a weaker promoter for MphR transcription.
-Due to the fact that MphR works as repressor, it is evident that a cell with less MphR protein will produce more fluorescence.
+Due to the fact that MphR works as a repressor, it is evident that a cell with less MphR protein will produce more fluorescence.
 Thus, using a weaker promoter will result in higher EGFP output.
 To confirm this hypothesis we decided to run a MATLAB scan with five different promoter strengths with constant intervals between 0 and 0.02 polymerase/second (constitutive promoter BBa_J23106 ) in a constant concentration.
 The results of the scan confirmed the hypothesis: output is higher when less repressor is present.
 This result inspired us to try a different promoter for our biosensor; we switched from our initial constitutive promoter to an inducible promoter, pBAD.

 ROSETTA: PROTEIN MODELLING